Power Jets: History

 The origins of Power Jets is closely tied with the pioneering work of the British inventor Frank Whittle.
 Whittle had been exploring the use of gas turbines as a form of propulsion since the 1920s, having been awarded his first patent on such an engine design in 1930.
 On 27 January 1936, Power Jets was founded; it initially consisted of Whittle, Rolf Dudley-Williams, James Collingwood Tinling, and Lancelot Law Whyte of investment bankers O T Falk & Partners.
 At this point, there was no official backing of the company from any government ministry.
 Securing funding was a persistently worrying issue throughout the early development of the engine.

 Initial premises for the firm were hired from British Thomson-Houston (BTH) at Rugby, Warwickshire.
 In addition to the founder members, the company initially 'borrowed' some fitters from BTH to assist in the project; later on, Power Jets was able to get 'one or two' people on loan from the Royal Air Force.
 During 1938, Power Jets had relocated from Rugby to BTH's works in Lutterworth.
 By the beginning of 1940, the company had a total workforce of about twenty five.

 A major breakthrough for the company came in 1940 when at the prompting of Stanley Hooker, Ernest Hives, chairman of Rolls-Royce, visited Lutterworth, and offered to make any parts Whittle required at Rolls-Royce's Derby experimental shop.
 Prior to this, Power Jets had often been dismissed by potential British industrial suppliers; when Whittle discussed the requirements for his combustion chamber with various exhibitors at the British Industries Fair, many were simply unprepared to tackle the difficult problem of combustion.
 One British company, called High Duty Alloys, produced special aluminium alloys under the trade name Hiduminium that proved to be ideal for operating within the conditions inside a jet compressor.
 For his part, Whittle also sought to keep his engine designs as simple as possible in order to reduce manufacturing complexity.

 The Power Jets WU "First Model", also known by Whittle as the first "experimental" engine, and the "1st edition", was the first turbojet engine to be built and run in the world.
 As an experimental proof-of-concept engine, it was never intended for flight, and was designed to be very light in comparison to typical engineering standards.
 Whittle designed the centrifugal compressor to develop about 4:1 pressure ratio when, as far as he was aware, the best previously demonstrated performance in a single stage was about 2.5:1.
 By the end of 1936, total expenditure on design and manufacture of the engine amounted to £2,000.
 The WU was test run for the first time on 12 April 1937.
-While the WU engine was undertaking began running trials in early 1937; support for its development emerged from both Sir Henry Tizard, chairman of the Aeronautical Research Committee, and the Air Ministry.
+While the WU engine was running trials in early 1937; support for its development emerged from both Sir Henry Tizard, chairman of the Aeronautical Research Committee, and the Air Ministry.